bad-mushroom/Crumbler/README.md

 	Crumbler::build();

 build() takes an optional string parameter for the breadcrumb separator.
-This can be a single character like '>' or a a line of html like <span class="myClass">::</span>.
-The default is: <span class="separator">/</span>
+This can be a single character like '&gt;' or a a line of html like &lt;span class="myClass"&gt;::&lt;/span&gt;.
+The default is: &lt;span class="separator"&gt;/&lt;/span&gt;

 As an example, in your controller file: